ad-freiburg/qlever/README.md

 [RDF](https://www.w3.org/TR/rdf11-concepts/) and
 [SPARQL](https://www.w3.org/TR/sparql11-overview/) standards.
 QLever can efficiently load and query very large datasets, even with hundreds of billions of triples, on a single commodity PC or server.
-QLever outperforms other RDF databases by [a large margin on most queries](https://qlever.dev/evaluation).
+QLever outperforms other RDF/SPARQL databases by [a large margin on most queries](https://qlever.dev/evaluation).
 QLever implements the full SPARQL 1.1 standard, including federated queries, named graphs, and updates.
 On top of its outstanding performance, QLever offers